Frequently Asked Questions

 If you answered yes to any of these questions, you are eligible to take the following classes at "no cost to you":

-What is the process if I want to register for CNA I?
+What is the process if I want to register for Phlebotomy or CNA I?

-Students who plan to register for CNA I classes are required to take Pathways to CNA and pass the CNA placement test offered in the Pathways to CNA class.
-Students who meet certain criteria may be exempt from the Pathways to CNA class.
+Students who plan to register for Phlebotomy or CNA I classes are required to take Pathways to Health Careers class and pass the placement test offered in class.
+Students who meet certain criteria may be exempt from the Pathways to Health Careers class.
 Students must provide a high school diploma or GED at the time of registration.
 For more information, contact us at 828-632-8221 Ext.
 311 or Joyce Watson in Hickory at 828-327-7000, Ext.
 4370.

 How can you help me if I have or am starting a small business?